Cognition Energy Gives Battery Packs a Boost

 Startup Cognition Energy’s expertise in thermal management, its cell testing service and novel CellPod testing product are being used to extend battery life and reduce ownership costs.

-The design of battery packs – the specific configuration of battery cells within a device or electric vehicle to deliver voltage, capacity, or power density – has been understudied but has a surprisingly large influence on the life and performance of devices powered by Li-ion battery powered – from portable computers to vacuum cleaners, hand tools to industrial robots, and garden tools to electric vehicles.
+The design of battery packs – the specific configuration of battery cells within a device or electric vehicle to deliver voltage, capacity, or power density – has been understudied but has a surprisingly large influence on the life and performance of devices powered by Li-ion batteries – from portable computers to vacuum cleaners, hand tools to industrial robots, and garden tools to electric vehicles.

-Poor pack design can affect heat management and can lead to a battery that has significantly poorer performance than the battery materials and cell design would otherwise suggest, resulting in the battery reaching the end of its life prematurely.
+Poor pack design can affect heat management and can lead to a battery that has significantly reduced performance than the battery materials and cell design would otherwise suggest, resulting in the battery reaching the end of its life prematurely.
 Regular replacement of batteries, for example in power tools, also dramatically increases operating costs for consumers as well as increasing waste.

 The UK is already leading in battery system design.
 By taking a best practice engineering approach to pack design based on knowledge discovered in our research programme Cognition will accelerate the development of lower cost, more sustainable, better performing batteries.”

 Ian Ellerington, Head of Technology Transfer – The Faraday Institution